dmmiller612/sparktorch/README.md

 core components:

 * Distributed training for large datasets.
-Multiple Pytorch models are ran in parallel with one central network that manages weights.
+Multiple Pytorch models are ran in parallel with one central network that manages gradients.
 This is useful for training very large datasets that do not fit into a single machine.
+Barrier execution is also available.
 * Full integration with Spark's ML library.
 This ensures that you can save and load pipelines with your trained model.
 * Inference.
 With SparkTorch, you can load your existing trained model and run inference on billions of records in parallel.

-On top of these features, SparkTorch can utilize barrier execution, ensuring that all executors run currently during training.
+On top of these features, SparkTorch can utilize barrier execution, ensuring that all executors run concurrently during training.

 ## Install